-Wouldn't it be wonderful to be able to boast that Ohio has the best public schools in the nation no matter what the community in which they're located?
+Wouldn't it be wonderful to be able to boast that Ohio has the best early childhood investments and public schools in the nation no matter what the community in which they're located?
 That would be a worthy goal towards which to strive.